 It is possible to change the background color of your drawing Area.

-To change the color and the look of the drawing Area
+To change the color and the look of the drawing, the Area

 1 – Right-click in the Drawing area and click on Options